 – Shingles contain granules, indicating weather damage

-On the flip side, there are several situations in which full replacement may not be necessary.
+On the flip side, there are several situations in which full roof replacement may not be necessary.
 If your roof has minor damages, such as a few cracked shingles, repairs may be enough to sustain the life of the roofing material.
 Still, it’s advisable to bring in a professional inspector who can diagnose if more serious repair work is needed by closely examining the condition of your roof.
 They will also be able to advise whether an entire replacement is necessary to restore your roof’s optimal durability.